-If you have tested positive for coronavirus, you can use the transnational warning feature to warn other people who use this app or any other official coronavirus app in participating countries.
+If you have tested positive for coronavirus and share your random IDs with the app, then it is possible to warn other app users whom you have encountered.
+This applies to other users of the Corona-Warn-App as well as users of any other official coronavirus app in participating countries.
 In this case, the app transmits the following data to the server system: